priyadarshy/resume/README.md

 GPA: **3.72**/4.00

 <a id="researchwork"></a>
-## Research & Work Experience
+## Work Experience

 ##### Sunsama
 _Co-Founder - San Mateo, CA & Portland, OR_
 _October 2013 to November 2015_

-+ Built initial team of 5 engineers.
++ Built initial team of 5 engineers to build a "team based calendar"
-+ Built initial prototypes in Meteor and Python.
++ Used Meteor, Python, NLTK, Flask, AWS Daily
 + Raised Angel funding.
 + Performed outbound sales and customer conversations.
 + Used Python/Flask/NLTK to build an e-mail "AI" that automatically handled